 VC Managers will also no longer be subject to the capital requirements and business conduct rules that currently apply to fund managers in general, and will not have to fulfil base capital thresholds and risk-based capital requirements.
 VC Manager will also not be required to undergo independent valuations and internal audits or submit audited financial statements to MAS.

-Notwithstanding the simplified authorisation scheme and reduced compliance obligations on VC Managers, MAS will still retain regulatory oversight of VC Managers and they are required to comply with the reporting obligations to MAS on changes to key manager personnel, substantial shareholding in the VC Manager and information regarding the funds managed and investors as well as comply with anti-money laundering obligations.
+Notwithstanding the simplified authorisation scheme and reduced compliance obligations on VC Managers, MAS will still retain regulatory oversight of VC Managers and they are required to comply with the reporting obligations to MAS on changes to key management personnel, substantial shareholding in the VC Manager and information regarding the funds managed and investors as well as comply with anti-money laundering obligations.
 MAS will also retain existing powers to inspect and issue directions.

 Potential Application for Startup Accelerators

 An Accelerator typically is a corporation that usually charges a fee and takes a single-digit percentage of equity in externally developed startups and in return provides small amounts of capital and mentorship.
 The startups are usually passed through 3-4 month programs at the end of which the startups are “graduates” of the Accelerator.
 It is conceivable that over time, the Accelerator will build up a portfolio of securities in startups which it would actively manage and this may be considered as fund management activity.
-To the extent that such Accelerators fulfil the proposed criteria for VC Managers (explained above), they could be able to avail themselves of the simplified VC Manger Regime once the amendments are introduced.
+To the extent that such Accelerators fulfil the proposed criteria for VC Managers (explained above), they could be able to avail themselves of the simplified VC Manager Regime once the amendments are introduced.